-Ahead of the New Year Plant Hunt 2021, Charlotte Rankin shares ten wildflowers to look out for this winter in the North East.
+Ahead of the New Year Plant Hunt, Charlotte Rankin shares ten wildflowers to look out for this winter in the North East.

 Providing valuable insight into how plants are responding to the changing climate, the Botanical Society of Britain and Ireland’s (BSBI) New Year Plant Hunt is an annual hunt for plants in flower over the New Year period.
-In some years, lists of over 100 flowering plant species have been submitted by plant hunters.
-Ahead of the New Year Plant Hunt, here are ten wildflowers species that are frequently observed in flower during the hunt in the North East.
+In some years, lists of over 100 plant species have been found in flower by plant hunters.
+Ahead of the New Year Plant Hunt, here are ten wildflowers that are frequently observed in flower during North East hunts.

 Daisy Bellis perennis

-Daisy, paired with the Dandelion, are the most familiar members of the daisy family.
+Daisy, paired with the Dandelion, is the most familiar member of the daisy family.
 The Daisy is an ‘all year rounder’ and is abundant in almost any short grass including garden lawns.

-Flowers are solitary on leafless stems with a rosette of leaves at the base of the plant.
-Each ‘flower’ is in fact made up of many – the yellow centre is made up of disc florets and the white ‘petals’ are ray florets.
-The flower heads are small (upto three cm wide) and sometimes the ray florets can be tinged with pink.
+Flowers are solitary on leafless stems, with a rosette of leaves at the base of the plant.
+Each ‘flower’ is in fact made up of many: the yellow centre is made up of disc florets and the white ‘petals’ are ray florets.
+The flower heads are small (upto three cm wide) and the ray florets can be tinged with pink.

 Herb Robert Geranium robertianum